meghanguo/cs423/README.md

 ## Overview

-This application is a painting application developed for a class.
+This application is a painting application developed for a natural user interactions class.
 This gesture-based application lets you draw, save, edit, and favorite your drawings.
-It also recognizes shapes and perfects them when the user wants.
+It also recognizes shapes and allows users to update drawn shapes to standardized versions of them.

 ## Environment

 Flutter was used to develop this app.
-It allows us to test it on iOS and Android without changing the language or how the code is structured.
+It allowed us to test our app on iOS and Android without changing the language or how the code is structured.

 ## Getting started